 Following our LOOCV growth yield analysis, we used the full dataset to set growth associated maintenance (GAM) and non-growth associated maintenance (NGAM).
 GAM was originally set as 40.11 (mmol per grams [cell mass]), a relatively low value when compared with that of a fast-growing bacterial species, such as the GAM of 59.81 in E. coli (68).
 NGAM, represented by simple ATP hydrolysis, was unbounded in our first draft reconstruction and took on a value of 0 during all model simulations.
-After training on our full dataset, we set our GAM and NGAM values to 169.9 and 5.0 (mmol per grams [cell mass]), respectively (see Supplemental Material).
+After training on our full dataset, we set our GAM and NGAM values to 169.9 and 5.0 (mmol ATP per grams [cell mass] and mmol ATP per gram [cell mass] h-1), respectively (see Supplemental Material).
 Notably, these maintenance values are much higher than those in other methanogen models; for example, fellow methanogen Methanosarcina barkeri was reported to have a GAM of 65.00 (mmol per grams [cell mass]) (67), about 38% of our calculated value.
 This difference is reflective of the observed differences in growth yield for these organisms during hydrogenotrophic growth.
 Using the same formula for growth yield in each case at nearly identical doubling times of 12 h, M. maripaludis grew at a yield of about 33% of that reported for M. barkeri (67).
 Thus, though we calculated unusually high ATP maintenance requirements for growth, these high values reflect observed differences in growth data when comparing to a methylotrophic methanogen growing on the same substrates.

 Gene Knockout Validation